-The primary focus of this course on the development, structure and business conduct of major airlines in the marketplace today.
-Students will be introduced to the various internal departments of an airline and their relationship to each other will be explored.

-The student will also be introduced to external opportunities and threats to the future viability of the various air carriers.
-(The affects of deregulation, airline partnerships, the role of the commuter carriers, and the contracting out of services.)
-Where ever possible case studies will be used to enhance student skills in research, problem solving and solution application.
+The primary focus of this course is the development, structure and business conduct of major airlines in the marketplace today.
+Students are introduced to the various internal departments of an airline and their relationship to each other.
+Students are also introduced to external opportunities and threats to the future viability of the various air carriers (the effects of deregulation, airline partnerships, the role of the commuter carriers, and the contracting out of services.)
+Wherever possible, case studies are used to enhance student skills in research, problem solving and solution application.